ncatlab/nlab-content/pages/8/6/5/4/4568/content.md

 \alpha \mapsto \big(\alpha_{D_s}\big)_{s \in S}.
 \end{equation}

 Let $D \in \mathcal{D}$ be an arbitrary object.
-From the definition of a multi-sorted infinitary Lawvere theory, there is an isomorphism
+From the definition of a multi-sorted infinitary algebraic theory, there is an isomorphism
 $$
 d \colon D \cong \prod_{s \in S} D_s^{X_s}
 $$